 Compliance Deadline for DHAs

-This is a situation where it truly is “better late than never.”
-Starting the process of conducting DHAs not only keeps you compliant, but also shows your employees that you are dedicated to their safety and serious about minimizing hazards in their workplace.
+NFPA 652 required owners to conduct a DHA for existing facilities and processes by September 7, 2020.
+However, this is a situation where it truly is “better late than never.”
+Conducting a DHAs will not only keep you compliant, but also shows your employees that you are dedicated to their safety and serious about minimizing hazards in their workplace.

 Summary

 A DHA is a systematic review of the processes and areas of your facility where combustible dusts are present.
-NFPA 652 requires that you have a DHA complete for existing processes and facilities by September 7, 2020.
+The deadline for existing facilities to complete a DHA has come and gone.
 And finally, if you haven’t gotten started, now is the time - this process can save lives.

 If you have questions or would like more information about DHAs and Combustible Dust Safety, you can contact Chris directly via email at cgiusto@Hallam-ICS.com.